-19.3.2 Autoclave Mineralized Material Purchase Agreement
+16.3.2 Autoclave Mineralized Material Purchase Agreement

-The company has negotiated an agreement with a third party to sell mineralized material for a fixed recovery of 58% of the contained gold at the average gold price during the month.
+The company has negotiated an agreement with a third party to sell up to 1,000 tons per day mineralized material for a fixed recovery of 58% of the contained gold at the average gold price during the month.
 In exchange there are no processing costs, refining or sales costs deducted from the purchase price.
 Transportation of the material to the processing site remains the responsibility of i-80.
 This agreement will apply to all refractory material mined from Granite Creek prior to the restart of the Lone Tree facility in 2028.

-19.3.3 Contract Mining
+16.3.3 Contract Mining

 Granite Creek mining is performed by a qualified contractor.
-The contract is structured to pay by footage advance with no allowance or additional payment for overbreak.
+The contract is structured to pay on footage advance with no allowance or additional payment for overbreak.
 Additional items are ground support required in addition to primary ground support and hourly rates for labor or equipment when work outside the scope is requested.
 There are no monthly fixed administration costs added.

-19.3.4 Other Contracts
+16.3.4 Other Contracts

 The company also intends to negotiate contracts for underground mine development, production mining, and over-the-road haulage with reputable contractors doing business in northeast Nevada.

+Practical Mining LLC March 26 2025 enters into other contracts for goods and services as a routine course of busine ess.
 At the time of this report these negotiations have not been initiated.
-From time to time, the company enters into other contracts for goods and services as a routine course of business.
+From time to time the co mpan